Adaptive Skills - Self-help skills the child uses for daily living (such as feeding, toileting, dressing).

 Physical Therapist: A professional who evaluates gross motor (large muscle) skills, strength, balance, coordination, and mobility.

-Physical Therapy: Professional services that help enable bodily movement and helps prevent onset of mobility difficulties.
+Physical Therapy: Professional services that help enable bodily movement and helps prevent the onset of mobility difficulties.

 Psychological Services: Administering of psychological and educational tests, interpretation of test results, and efforts to understand the neurobiological process that result in cognitive functions and behaviors.